stephan-rayner/etl-assessment/README.md

 - Write unit tests as opposed to just using manual system and integration tests.
 - Even harsher load testing
 - Automate adding to cron
-- Single command deploy (this is less of a need ane more of a want).
+- Single command deploy (this is less of a need and more of a want).
 - Refactor ExtractorService to improve extensibility.